 Length of Credit History

-Shopping around for multiple new credit accounts at the same time is a bad idea.
-It makes you look desperate for money and possibly unreliable in the eyes of lenders.
+Shopping around for multiple credit accounts is a bad idea.
+It makes you look desperate for money and unreliable in the eyes of lenders.
 You want to limit new credit applications, especially when you need to apply for a car or mortgage loan.
 Joining a debt management program should have no effect on this area of the credit score.

 Types of Credit

-Impact on Your Credit Score
+Impact DMP Has on Credit Score